 Rolex meteorite dial watches are incredibly rare, and prices can range dramatically, with many examples selling for well above $30,000.
 Additionally, for Baselworld 2019, Rolex unveiled a new, ultra-premium version of their reference 126719 BLRO "Pepsi" GMT-Master II, which is craft entirely from 18k white gold, and fitted with a striking meteorite dial.
 This release marked the first time that meteorite has been used on Rolex's GMT-Master line of watches, and introduced a new top-of-the-line version of their iconic, multi-time zone pilot/traveler's watch.

 The Gibeon meteorite is now protected by Namibian law, meaning that no one can further harvest it.
 Despite reaching an end in the supply of this remarkable resource, Rolex is still able to offer meteorite dials, as they previously procured some of most aesthetically pleasing deposits of the Gibeon meteorite (before it became protected), and have slowly been using their initial supply for the construction of their unique meteorite dials ever since.

-A Rolex meteorite dial is certainly one of the rarest features you may find, not only in Rolex watches but as a raw material throughout the world.
-Considering the meteorite dial is literally "out of this world," it is no surprise Rolex utilized its rarity to create one of the most aesthetically pleasing dials ever made.
+A Rolex meteorite dial is certainly rare - not only in terms of Rolex watches, but also as a raw material throughout the world.
+Considering the meteorite dial is literally "out of this world," it is no surprise that there is a fixed and highly-limited supply of it, and that Rolex utilized slices of the Gibeon meteorite to create one of the most unusual and aesthetically pleasing dials ever manufactured.